enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Then i declared a asynchronous signup function that takes fullName, username, password, confirmPassword, gender as a props which comes from input state of signup page.

-- Then i called the handleInputErrors function and passed the props to it to check whether everything is ok.
+- Then i called the handleInputErrors function is a helper function used to validate form inputs.
+I passed the props to it to check whether everything is ok.
 We will discuss about it later.

 - If error found then the function returns from here.

 - If everything ok then loading state set to true and a post request send to the backend.

+- The loading state is used to indicate whether the signup process is in progress, which can be helpful for displaying loading spinners or disabling form inputs during the process.

-In the url full url is not mentioned. for that you need to configuare vite.config.js file.
+- In the url full url is not mentioned. for that you need to configure vite.config.js file.
 Go to that file and paste following code inside it

 ```javascript
 import { defineConfig } from "vite";